cambriz902/quiz-app-prototype/README.md

 - **Batch answer updates when syncing after the user goes back online**.
 - **Before saving an answer, check if the user has already submitted an answer**, and add logic to handle duplicate submissions.
 - Handle quiz timer running out when user is offline.

-## End-to-End Test Plan

-This test plan outlines test cases for verifying the core functionalities of the Next.js Quiz App.
-It includes navigation, quiz interactions, submission, results, edge cases, and API testing.

 ### Manual Test Plan

 #### Home Page Navigation